MedICL-VU/ProMISe/README.md

 TODO:
-1. build this page for better instructions.
+1. build this page for better instruction.
 2. Pytorch DistributedDataParallel.
+The DDP implementation can be viewed in our [latest work](https://github.com/MedICL-VU/PRISM)

 ---------------------------------